-Dear Dr. Matthew Wilson,
+Dear Dr Matthew Wilson,

-I hope you are doing well.
+I hope this message finds you well.

-My name is Xiaoyuan FAN, and I have completed my master's degree in Food Science and Engineering at Jiangnan University.
-I am writing to express my keen aspiration to receive your supervision for undertaking doctoral research in the development of analytical methods using Mass Spectrometry techniques for the analysis of primary and secondary metabolites in food, beverages and environmental matrices.
+My name is Xiaoyuan FAN, and I have completed my Master’s degree in Food Science and Engineering at Jiangnan University.
+I am writing to express my strong interest in pursuing doctoral research under your supervision, focusing on the development of analytical methods using Mass Spectrometry techniques for the analysis of primary and secondary metabolites in food, beverages, and environmental matrices.

-For my future research, I intend to explore the profiling of bioactive metabolites in agri-food by-products using novel mass spectrometry techniques, with a specific focus on how leveraging advanced extraction, purification, and identification methods can comprehensively understand the transformation of by-products into functional ingredients, and elucidate the underlying mechanisms for promoting resource utilisation, enriching natural ingredient libraries, and supporting interdisciplinary research in foodomics and nutritional sciences.
+My intended research involves profiling bioactive metabolites in agri-food by-products using advanced mass spectrometry techniques.
+I aim to investigate how innovative extraction, purification, and identification methods can be used to convert by-products into functional ingredients.
+This would contribute to resource utilisation, expand libraries of natural ingredients, and support interdisciplinary research in foodomics and nutritional sciences.

-While preparing this research, I was extremely lucky to encounter your excellent paper titled Electronic tongue measurements as a predictor for sensory properties of vacuum-packed minced beef – A preliminary study.
-This study systematically analyzed the changing patterns of sensory characteristics (such as off-flavor, sourness, and umami) of vacuum-packed ground beef during storage by combining e-tongue with headspace solid-phase microextraction gas chromatography-mass spectrometry (SPME GC-MS) technology.
-Research indicates that traditional microbial indicators (such as total colony count) have limited correlation with sensory quality, while electronic tongue and headspace SPME GC–MS technologies can more accurately predict the shelf life of meat, providing innovative tools for food quality assessment.
-The article emphasizes the potential of interdisciplinary analysis techniques in the sustainable utilization of food resources, especially by analyzing the correlation between microbial metabolism and sensory changes to optimize food processing and storage strategies.
-This is similar to how I aim to use novel mass spectrometry techniques to explore the profiling of bioactive metabolites in agri-food by-products, uncovering the hidden potential of these by-products and transforming them into valuable functional ingredients.
-Your contributions have greatly influenced and shaped my academic pursuits.
+While preparing my research plan, I came across your insightful paper “Electronic Tongue Measurements as a Predictor for Sensory Properties of Vacuum-Packed Minced Beef – A Preliminary Study.”
+This work thoroughly analysed sensory changes in vacuum-packed ground beef during storage, integrating electronic tongue data with headspace SPME GC-MS techniques.
+It revealed the limitations of traditional microbial indicators in reflecting sensory quality and demonstrated how electronic tongue and GC-MS analyses can more accurately predict shelf life.
+The paper highlighted the power of interdisciplinary techniques in improving food quality assessment and optimising processing and storage strategies.
+Your research has significantly influenced my thinking, particularly in applying mass spectrometry to explore the functional potential of food by-products.

-With my experience studying natural products and microorganisms as an undergraduate and then pursuing a master's degree in the same field, I learned fundamental natural product research techniques like basic extraction and purification, grasped the preliminary identification and characterisation of natural products, initial screening of bioactive components, and conducted structural elucidation of purified phenolic compounds utilising hyphenated techniques including UPLC-Q-TOF-MS and MADLI-TOF-MS. Most importantly, I joined a research group focused on natural product utilisation during my postgraduate period.
-Participating in research projects related to the functionality and resource-recycling of natural products, such as exploring the antibacterial mechanism of phenolic substances from betel nut against Streptococcus mutans and the extraction of value-added compounds from betel nut residue, enabled me to deeply understand the great potential of natural products in promoting health and the significance of improving resource utilisation, as well as the importance of sustainable development in this field.
-Gradually, I developed an interest in the extraction, separation, and purification of bioactive compounds, which motivated me to pursue a PhD to explore relevant research.
+During my undergraduate and postgraduate studies, I gained experience in natural products and microbial research.
+I acquired core skills in extraction, purification, and preliminary identification of bioactive compounds, as well as structural elucidation using UPLC-Q-TOF-MS and MALDI-TOF-MS. My postgraduate work involved participating in a research group focused on natural product utilisation, where I contributed to projects such as examining the antibacterial mechanism of phenolics from betel nut against Streptococcus mutans, and extracting value-added compounds from betel nut residue.
+These experiences deepened my understanding of the potential health benefits of natural products and the importance of sustainable resource use.
+Over time, I developed a strong interest in exploring the extraction, separation, and purification of bioactive compounds—an interest that now drives my pursuit of PhD research.

-Enclosed is my resume, which is a microcosm of my academic career.
-I look forward to the possibility of engaging with you and seeking an opportunity to discuss how my background, skills, and passion can best serve the innovative projects underway in your team.
+Enclosed is my CV, which outlines my academic background and research experience.
+I would be grateful for the opportunity to discuss how my skills and research interests align with the ongoing work in your group.

+Thank you for your time and consideration.
+I look forward to the possibility of working under your guidance.

 Best regards,